 Green tea is a beverage that is known for its wide array of health benefits.
 Green Tea has been consumed in Eastern countries since ancient times for its health effects.
-It is now consumed globally as a favored beverage and has become the favorite beverage of many people.
+It is now consumed globally as a favoured beverage and has become the favourite beverage of many people.
 The health benefits of green tea are attracting many people around the globe.
 Many people are replacing their normal tea with green tea.
 Green tea is a powerhouse of powerful antioxidants and has a wide range of health benefits.
 Green tea should be consumed in moderate amount (2-3 cups per day) for maximum benefits.

 WHAT ARE HEALTH BENEFITS OF GREEN TEA?